robb-j/chowchow-auth/README.md

 ## Authentication description

 This module adds endpoints to provide authentication based on the strategies your provide.
-The strategies are based on authenticating the clients email and then signing a [jwt](https://jwt.io/) with that email hashed in it.
+The strategies are based on authenticating the client's email and then signing a [jwt](https://jwt.io/) with that email hashed in it.
 Emails are only ever processed during authentication, then the hash is used after that.

-### Authentication Modes
+### Authentication modes

 Each strategy works differently but they accept a `?mode=` query parameter when starting.
 This mode configures how the client is provided with the authorization.